3 Must-Know Morita Pepper Secrets for Smoky Flavor Mastery

 • Aroma: Earthy and aromatic, adding a layer of complexity to dishes.

-One of the unique aspects of Morita Peper is how it can be used in both fresh and dried forms.
+One of the unique aspects of Morita Pepper is how it can be used in both fresh and dried forms.
 When dried, it becomes even more intense, making it ideal for grinding into powders or rehydrating for sauces.

-Essential Cooking Tips for Morita Peper
+Essential Cooking Tips for Morita Pepper

 • Start Small: Because of its potency, it's best to add a small amount and adjust as needed.